crypto-org-chain/chain-docs/docs/modules/tdbe.md

 ## new/rejoining node
 (for non-genesis specified ones)
+- obtain old data (see below) from external node TDBE
+- request "invitation" from the external node TDBE:
+  - request should contain the merkle proof of the new node's associated staking state + keypackage
+  - responding node should verify both -- if correct, it'll generate `Welcome`, `Add` proposal, and `Commit`
+  - requesting node should verify the response -- if incorrect, start again (e.g. with a different external node TDBE on the list)
+- construct council or community node join request TX payload -- get it signed by the node operator
 - submit council or community node join request TX
-- if valid, wait until CommitChangeTx is committed with Welcome payload
+- if accepted in a block, a node can start to operate (as Commit with Add-only proposal does not need to fill paths -- no need to wait for NACK timeout) -> requesting node's TDBE can apply `Welcome` to update its state
-- mark the block where this CommitChangeTx is committed as the "fetched up to" block and obtain old transaction data
++ mark the block where node join tx was committed as the "fetched up to" block and obtain old transaction data (if any)
+- if not accepted (e.g. there was another `Commit` in the meantime) restart the procedure

 TODO: fetch keypackages/leaf nodes? https://github.com/mlswg/mls-protocol/issues/344